muntasimulhaque/muntasimulhaque.github.io/cv.md

 ### Extracurricular Activities

-- Organized Esonance, the Electrical and Electronic Engineering fest of IUT, as a founding member.
+- Founding Member of Esonance - Organized the Electrical and Electronic Engineering fest at IUT.
-- Arranged seminars and industrial tours as an active member of the IEEE Student Branch.
+- Active Member of IEEE Student Branch - Arranged seminars and industrial tours.
-- Coordinated programs for IUT Debating Society as a general member.
+- General Member of IUT Debating Society - Coordinated and participated in various events.
-- Man of the Tournament in an inter-office Cricket competition for exceptional all-round performance.
+- Man of the Tournament in inter-office Cricket competition for exceptional performance.
-- Winner of the inter-office Badminton Doubles, recognized for ambidextrous gameplay and praised for versatility.
+- Winner of inter-office Badminton Doubles, praised for versatile, ambidextrous gameplay.

 ### Professional development training and certification